Peckham: History

-Following the Norman Conquest, the manor of Peckham was granted to Odo of Bayeux and held by the Bishop of Lixieux.
+Following the Norman Conquest, the manor of Peckham was granted to Odo of Bayeux and held by the Bishop of Lisieux.
 It was described as being a hamlet on the road from Camberwell to Greenwich.

 Peckham came within the newly created Metropolitan Borough of Camberwell and County of London in 1889.
 In 1965, the borough was abolished and the area then fell roughly within of the newly created London Borough of Southwark.